shidhincr/codepainter/README.md

 [![Build Status][]](http://travis-ci.org/jedhunsaker/codepainter)

-Code Painter is a JavaScript beautifier that can transform JavaScript files into the coding style of your choice.
+Code Painter is a JavaScript beautifier that can transform JavaScript files into the formatting style of your choice.
 Style settings can be supplied via predefined styles, a custom JSON file, command line settings, [EditorConfig][] settings or it can even be inferred from one or more sample files.
 For example, you could provide a code snippet from the same project with which the new code